supermodel/supermodel/README.md

 ### Installation

+1. `yarn global add lerna@3.10` (`npm i -g lerna@3.10`) - to install orchstrating tool lerna
-1. `yarn bootstrap` - resolves and install root and packages dependencies
+2. `yarn bootstrap` - resolves and install root and packages dependencies

     - ⚠️ use this instead of `yarn [install]`
     - ensures presence of global installation of **lerna** and install it for you when missing

-2. 🤔 *optional* When developing against local supermodel.io instance setup .env for CLI.
+3. 🤔 *optional* When developing against local supermodel.io instance setup .env for CLI.
 Choose symlink or copy:

     - symlink: `ln -s ./packages/cli/.env.development ./packages/cli/.env`
     - copy: `cp ./packages/cli/.env.development ./packages/cli/.env` and change variables for your needs